ioanclarke/ioanclarke/README.md

 I'm Ioan 🐉
 I'm a Professional Software Developer at Auto Trader 🖥
-I love Python (altought I'm now leaning towards more strongly-typed languages) and I'm learning a little bit of Rust and Haskell - I use Java at work ⚔️
+I love Python (altought I now lean towards more strongly-typed languages) and I'm learning a little bit of Rust and Haskell - I use Java at work ⚔️
 You can check out my site here ➡️[🍐🍊🍋🍌🍉🍇🍓](https://ioanclarke.github.io)⬅️

 <!--